tldr-pages/tldr/pages/common/fish.md

 # fish

-> The Friendly Interactive SHell.
-> A command-line interpreter designed to be user friendly.
+> The Friendly Interactive SHell, a command-line interpreter designed to be user friendly.
 > More information: <https://fishshell.com>.

-- Start interactive shell:
+- Start an interactive shell session:

 `fish`

-- Execute a command:
+- Execute a command and then exit:

 `fish -c "{{command}}"`

-- Run commands from a file:
+- Execute a script:

-`fish {{file.fish}}`
+`fish {{path/to/script.fish}}`

-- Check a file for syntax errors:
+- Check a script for syntax errors:

-`fish --no-execute {{file.fish}}`
+`fish --no-execute {{path/to/script.fish}}`

+- Start an interactive shell session in private mode, where the shell does not access old history or save new history:

+`fish --private`

 - Display version information and exit:

 `fish --version`

-- Set and export environmental variables that persist across restarts:
+- Set and export environmental variables that persist across shell restarts (from within the shell only):

 `set -Ux {{variable_name}} {{variable_value}}`